Scott O’Brien

 • Built tooling to parse verbose FBOSS switch ASIC state logs, extracting millisecond-granular data on resource usage, convergence timing, and routing micro-loops.
 This reduced time to triage hard-to-root-cause incidents, aided qualification efforts, and helped identify bottlenecks to inform future network design roadmaps.

-• Helped team take control of on-call burden, build action plan with partner teams to bring alarming down to acceptable levels.
+• Implemented action plan to bring on-call alarming down to acceptable levels.

 • Ran multiple Datacenter related incident investigations and mitigations.